MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-audience-data.md

 ---
 title: Get audience data
-description: These methods from the Microsoft Hardware APIs get the applicable audiences for an organization.
+description: These methods from the Microsoft Hardware APIs get the applicable audiences for an organization to be used in a shipping label.
 author: balapv
 ms.author: balapv
 ms.date: 08/21/2018